GhassenHafsiaINSAT/DHCP_DNS_client-server/Network_concepts.md

 - **Network Definition**: Computers communicating with each other to share data.

+- **Networking to an embedded developer aims for two main purposes**:
+    - Connect to a remote machine or to the interent, using an ethernet connection.
+    - Connect a host machine to the embedded target, using JTAG connection, serial console connection, ethernet connection.

 - **Internet Components**: Routers, switches, firewalls.
 - **Ethernet**: Typically used for connecting devices to a network via switches.
 - **Switch**: Connects multiple devices together to form a network and operates at Layer 2 of the OSI model using MAC addresses.